odiseoteam/SyliusBannerPlugin/README.md

 ## Usage

 For the administration you will have the Banner menu.
-And for the frontend you can go to the /{locale}/banner to see the banner images.
 Feel free to modify the plugin templates like you want.

 You need to include in your layout: